 At the doctoral level, students may enroll in Ph.D. programs in business administration to continue their accounting studies.
 Accounting may be available as a concentration option within a broader business administration curriculum and can prepare students to go on to careers in academia, consulting, or research.

 Students interested in a career as an accountant or auditor can continue their education with a Master of Accountancy degree to make them more desirable employees.
 The MAcc program can also qualify students for the CPA exam, which may bolster career prospects as well.
-The job outlook for accountants and auditors is good - the BLS expects an 11% uptick in job openings during the 2014-2024 decade.
+The job outlook for accountants and auditors is good - the BLS expects a 6% uptick in job openings during the 2018-2028 decade.